Welcome to Saved By Grace Alone

 A lot is going on.
 Much of it is very confusing, disheartening, and quite frightening to people.
 You are not going to find answers to truly deal with what is going on, both the bad and the good, in that which is merely human.

 Happiness is often viewed as feeling good as a result of what it outside.
 This is something that we ultimately have very limited control of, at best.

 Joy is often viewed as feeling good as a result of what is within.
 This is something that we have much greater control of.
 However in the true sense it has to come from something, rather someone, greater than just ourselves, who will dwell within us, if we let Him.
 My hope and prayer is that what is found on this website will help you learn how to let that source of joy into your life, if you don't already have Him.
-If you do have Him, I hope that this site helps to equip you for what God has for and to help you to grow in His grace.
+If you do have Him, I hope that this site helps to equip you for the good works that He has prepared for you and created you to do, and to help you to grow in His grace.